Storm Debris Management

 Note: Sites are only for use by City contractor.
 Residents and businesses can not bring debris to debris sites.

 • Hardesty Lane Site – This site is permitted to process all forms of debris and waste, including vegetative, construction, and demolition debris as well as appliances, electronics, and household hazardous waste.
-Household hazardous waste is not the same as toxic hazardous waste, which will not be processes any temporary debris sites.
+Household hazardous waste is not the same as toxic hazardous waste, which will not be processed any temporary debris sites.

 • Enka Commerce Park Site – This site is permitted to process storm debris.
 This site is not permitted to process household hazardous waste materials.